-Student grants are funded by leading companies and individuals from across the lithography community.
-The primary goal of the grants is to drive student participation.
-Learn more about the application process, as well as how to attend and participate in this event.
-The application deadline is 27 October 2021.
+Student grants and scholarships are funded by leading companies and individuals from across the lithography community.
+The primary goal of these funding opportunities is to encourage student participation.

 Explore the semiconductor industry, meet noteworthy experts, and network with peers.

-Student grants cover the full cost of admission.
+Student grants cover the full cost of admission, plus a short course.

 See below for more details about travel reimbursement